 Irene Williams emigrated to Winnipeg along with five of her children in 1908 - one of her daughters, Jessie Ida, aka Jumbo, remained in Dublin.

 John Williams was born to Richard and Geraldine Williams circa 1852.
-He trained as a doctor and practised first in England and later in the Blackrock area of south county Dublin where his sister, Jessie, also lived.
+Family lore has it that he trained as a doctor and practised first in England and later in the Blackrock area of south County Dublin where his sister, Jessie, also lived.
 He was reknowned for his kindness and is said to have given away his own clothes to his poorer patients.
-John died of pulmonary consumption on 28th June 1880 at 8 Sydenham Rd; his brother, Willis Creighton Williams was the informant.
+I have not found any evidence of his medical training - when John died of pulmonary consumption on 28th June 1880 at 8 Sydenham Road, Dubdrum, the death certificate gives his profession as 'esquire'; his brother, Willis Creighton Williams was the informant.

 His sister, Jessie Creighton Williams, was born on 23rd January 1853 and ran a school at 'Leoville', 23 Carysfort Avenue.